Cistercians: Decline and attempted reforms

-In the 15th century, various popes endeavoured to promote reforms.
-All these efforts at a reform of the great body of the order proved unavailing; but local reforms, producing various semi-independent offshoots and congregations, were successfully carried out in many parts in the course of the 15th and 16th centuries.
+In 1335, the French cardinal Jacques Fournier, a Cistercian monk, was elected and consecrated Pope Benedict XII.
+He was devoted to reducing the culture of nepotism at the Vatican.
+He promulgated a series of regulations to restore the spirit of reform in the Cistercian Order.

+By the 15th century, however, the Cistercians had fallen on dark days.
+The General Chapter lost virtually all its power to enforce its decrees, and the strength of the order which derived from this uniformity declined.
+Wars, among them the Hundred Years' War, and a lack of leadership did damage.
+Many of the monasteries were controlled by dynasties who appointed their relatives to leadership positions, and pocketed the abbeys' profits.
+The system of placing abbeys in commendam was widespread and led to the spiritual and material decline of many abbeys.

 Protestant Reformation

-During the English Reformation, Henry VIII's Dissolution of the Monasteries saw the confiscation of church land throughout the country, which was disastrous for the Cistercians in England.
-Laskill, an outstation of Rievaulx Abbey and the only medieval blast furnace so far identified in Great Britain, was one of the most efficient blast furnaces of its time.
-Slag from contemporary furnaces contained a substantial concentration of iron, whereas the slag of Laskill was low in iron content, and is believed to have produced cast iron with efficiency similar to a modern blast furnace.
-The monks may have been on the verge of building dedicated furnaces for the production of cast iron, but the furnace did not survive Henry's Dissolution in the late 1530s, and the type of blast furnace pioneered there did not spread outside Rievaulx.
+Evangelical Lutheranism

+Germany became the scene of violence and destabilization following Martin Luther's efforts to separate from the Vatican.
+Though some abbeys lost monks who left religious life to marry, other Cistercian monasteries, such as Loccum Abbey and Amelungsborn Abbey, adopted the Evangelical Lutheran faith and continued religious life under solemn vows, being active in the present-day.
+For example, the Evangelical-Lutheran Cistercian Monastery of Amelungsborn has nine religious and a number of tertiaries.

+Anglicanism

+During the English Reformation, Henry VIII's Dissolution of the Monasteries saw the confiscation of every single monastery in that country, a disaster not only for the Cistercians.
 Some historians believe that the suppression of the English monasteries may have stamped out an industrial revolution.

+A revival of religious orders took place under the Oxford Movement in the Anglican tradition.
+As such, there are Anglican Cistercian communities that remain active in the present day.

 After the Reformation

-In the 16th century had arisen the reformed Congregation of the Feuillants, which spread widely in France and Italy, in the latter country under the name of Improved Bernardines.
+The reformed Congregation of the Feuillants spread widely in France and Italy in the 16th century.
 The French congregation of Sept-Fontaines (1654) also deserves mention.
-In 1663 de Rancé reformed La Trappe (see Trappists).
+In 1663 Jean de Rancé reformed La Trappe (see Trappists).

-In the 17th century another great effort at a general reform was made, promoted by the pope and the king of France; the general chapter elected Richelieu (commendatory) abbot of Cîteaux, thinking he would protect them from the threatened reform.
+In the 17th century another great effort at a general reform was made, promoted by the pope and the king of France; the general chapter elected Richelieu to be (commendatory) abbot of Cîteaux, thinking he would protect them from the threatened reform.
 In this they were disappointed, for he threw himself wholly on the side of reform.
-So great, however, was the resistance, and so serious the disturbances that ensued, that the attempt to reform Cîteaux itself and the general body of the houses had again to be abandoned, and only local projects of reform could be carried out.
+A formidable battle ensued, making it clear that Italian and Central European abbeys did not want to go the way of the Trappists.
+Civic politics also played a role in the conflict.

-The Protestant Reformation, the ecclesiastical policy of Joseph II, the French Revolution, and the revolutions of the 18th century almost wholly destroyed the Cistercians.
+The Protestant Reformation, the ecclesiastical policy of Emperor Joseph II, the French Revolution, and the revolutions of the 18th century almost wholly destroyed the Cistercians.
 But some survived, and from the beginning of the last half of the 19th century there was a considerable recovery.

 In 1892, the Trappists left the Cistercians and founded a new order, named the Order of Cistercians of the Strict Observance.
 The Cistercians that remained within the original order thus came to be known as the "Common Observance".